Normal processing time

 Before reading this tab about submitting an application for EU residence, we recommend that you read about the conditions for residence as an accompanying family member of an EU-citizen etc. in the 'Need to know' tab to the left.

-Please note that processing your application may take longer, if you do not submit the necessary documentation.
+The case processing of your application may take longer, if you do not submit the necessary documentation.
 It is therefore a good idea to use the checklist below.
+By an extended residence in another EU country, the documentation for the residence can be limited to the last 6 months before your Danish family member's return to Denmark.

 Expect to use